 Meth is a CNS stimulant, and it can produce the effects of higher energy levels, elation, decreased appetite, and cause a person to be more talkative.
 Methamphetamine, in comparison to amphetamine, produces longer-lasting effects on the brain and the central nervous system.
 Methamphetamine can also allow more of the drug to enter the brain.

-This drug can be highly addictive to users, and once use has begun, it can prove to be very difficult to stop using it.
+This drug can be highly addictive to users, and once use has begun, it can prove very difficult to stop using it.
 Once a person abruptly stops using this drug, that is when withdrawal begins.
 These symptoms can be very uncomfortable and lead to complications depending on different factors like length of use, the amount being used, and any underlying health concerns.
-This is why methamphetamine withdrawal is best achieved under medical supervision.
+In addition, many wonder, ‘Can meth cause seizures with frequent use?’
+That’s why it’s best to manage methamphetamine withdrawal under medical supervision.

 How Meth Affects the Brain